Mitsubishi MI-TECH concept breaks cover at Tokyo Motor Show

 No performance details have been given away, but Mitsubishi says the concept will deliver “unparalleled driving pleasure and confidence over all terrain”.
 The vehicle will have "a downsized, lower-weight" plug-in hybrid drivetrain, with a total of four electric motors giving four-wheel drive.
 Two motors will be placed on each axle, which Mitsubishi says will result in “precise handling” around town as well as “ingenious performance” off-road.

-Future technology will also feature: a ‘human machine interface’ will project information onto the windscreen, and active driver assistance systems will help drivers avoid collisions by taking partial control of the steering wheel and brakes.
+Future technology also includes a ‘human machine interface’ that projects information on the windscreen, and active driver assistance systems to help avoid collisions by taking partial control of steering and braking.